k-privateai/k-privateai.github.io/_pages/meetings.md

 	</li>
 	<li>
 		panelists for Jan seminar
-		- Sunghee, Jay Eum, one from academia, one from industry (proposed to <a href="linkedin.com/in/hyunvincero">HyungJoon Jung @ Adobe</a>)
+		- Sunghee, Jay Eum, one from academia, one from industry
 	</li>
 	<li>
 		will accept regular members (if they complete attendance of two seminars)